 Eligible are only active researchers, working as Principal Investigators for a Luxembourg public research organisation for a few years.
 Note that your physical presence is required for the launch, the closing event and of course, the day where the MP visits your institution.
 Unfortunately, if you can’t be present on one of those days, you can’t participate in the Pairing Scheme.
 Participation is based on a call for participation.

 What do I have to do to participate?

-If you are a Principal Investigator and want to participate, please fill out the participation form by Monday, 28 January, 10:00, and send it to Jean-Paul Bertemes and Didier Goossens and tell us why you want to participate and provide us with your CV.
+If you are a Principal Investigator and want to participate, please fill out the participation form below by Thursday, 15 September, 10:00.
+In this form, you are asked to give us some information about you and tell us why you want to participate.

 The content you provide will be published in a brochure that will be distributed to the MPs.
 The MPs then can choose “their” researcher.
-If you will be selected and participate in the Pairing Scheme, this content will also be published in the final brochure of the Pairing Scheme, that will be publicly available.
+Unfortunately, only the researchers that have been chosen by a member of parliament can participate in the Pairing Scheme.
+If you are selected to participate, your content will also be published in the final brochure of the Pairing Scheme, which will be publicly available.

 Each MP will choose a researcher to pair up with based on the brochure that the FNR will distribute to the Parliament.
 Therefore, make sure that the information you provide is understandable and of interest for the politicians.

 The 7 pairs of the 3rd edition